This page describes fine-grained authorization with role-based access control (RBAC), which is available in Cloud Data Fusion versions 6.5 and later.

 With Cloud Data Fusion RBAC, organizations can:

-- Allow a user to only execute a pipeline within a namespace, but not modify artifacts or runtime compute profiles.
+- Allow a user to only run a pipeline within a namespace, but not modify artifacts or runtime compute profiles.

-- Allow a user to only view the pipeline, but not modify or execute a pipeline.
+- Allow a user to only view the pipeline, but not modify or run a pipeline.

-- Allow a user to create, deploy, and execute a pipeline.
+- Allow a user to create, deploy, and run a pipeline.

-Recommended: Even when you use RBAC, to maintain isolation, security, and performance stability, it is recommended that you have separate projects and instances for development and production environments.
+Recommended: Even when you use RBAC, to maintain isolation, security, and performance stability, use separate projects and instances for development and production environments.

 - A user can be granted with one or multiple roles at either instance or namespace level.